 All other Public Water Supplies (PWSs) not meeting the definition of Type I or Type II.

 Before a resident or business installs a well, BEDHD must evaluate the site and issue a permit, as well as do a final review once the well is installed.

-If a land parcel has not had a drinking water well previously installed and does not have municipal sewer available, a site evaluation (previously called "perk test") is the first step in the process of getting a well installed.
+If a land parcel has not had a drinking water well previously installed and does not have municipal sewer available, a site visit is the first step in the process of getting a well installed.
 After an application has been submitted, a sanitarian will evaluate the proposed site to determine the best location for the well.

-If the land parcel already has a drinking water well and just wants to replace it, no site evaluation is required.
-The old well must be plugged (see "Plugging and Abandoned Well" below).
+If there is an existing well, the old well must be plugged (see "Plugging and Abandoned Well" below).

-To obtain an application for a site evaluation, visit the "Forms" webpage.
+To obtain an application for a new or replacement well, visit our "Forms" to the right.